 - On darker colored skin darker scales accumulate

-People with ichthyosis vulgaris often have atopic eczema, a symptom of very dry skin, which is due to an inability to repair the barrier function.
+People with ichthyosis vulgaris often have atopic eczema, which is due to an inability to repair the barrier function.

 Although their is no treatment, research has found that it could be due to the filaggrin gene.

 Filaggrin is a highly abundant protein, found in the outer most part of our skin.

 This protein is vital for the formation and hydration of our outer layer of skin, which is also responsible for our barrier function.

 A deficiency in this filaggrin gene, causes an impaired barrier, which can lead to water loss.

 Allergens are also likely to penetrate the skin, triggering inflammatory and allergic immune responses, including atopic eczema.

 In a normal skin cell there are usually two copies of the filaggrin gene, research has discovered that those people who are susceptible to eczema, usually have only one copy of this gene.

 Whilst one gene is enough to form the skins barrier, the skin requires two genes for healthy barrier function.

 Once the barrier is out of balance, problems can occur: